-Rate Stabilization A summary of the techniques currently available to assist cities in stabilizing Techniques their contribution rate including managing a funding surplus.
-Executive A comparison of the highlights of the December 31, 2018 and December 31, Summary 2017 actuarial valuations for your city.
+Actuarial Changes A summary of the changes in actuarial assumptions and methods adopted by the Board and effective with the December 31, 2019 actuarial valuation based on the results of the 2019 experience study.
+Rate Stabilization Techniques A summary of the techniques currently available to assist cities in stabilizing their contribution rate including managing a funding surplus.
+Executive Summary A comparison of the highlights of the December 31, 2019 and December 31, 2018 actuarial valuations for your city.
 Included are membership counts, asset information, actuarial information, and contribution rate requirements.
 Calculation of Details the calculation of the Full Retirement Rate (TMRS Plan Year - Contribution ADEC) and the Supplemental Death Rate, if applicable, for your city.
-A Requirements comparison to the 2017 actuarial valuation results is included.

-Summary of A summary of plan provisions in effect as of April 1, 2019.
-Benefit Provisions , Amortization Bases Information on the amoutization bases and payments for your city Information on the amortization bases and payments for your city. and Payments Historical and This schedule provides your city with historical cash flows, interest credits Projected and the year-end balance of its Benefit Accumulation Fund (BAF), as well Accumulation of as projected values for calendar/plan years 2019 and 2020. the BAF Balance Reconciliation of A detailed reconciliation of changes in your city's Full Retirement Rate Full Retirement (ADEC) since the prior valuation.
-Rate from Prior Actuarial Valuation Report Risks Associated An explanation of risk measurements and how a 10% decline in assets will impact your city's Full Retirement Rate (ADEC). with Measuring the Accrued Liability impact your city's Full Retilement Rate (ADEC). and Actuarially Determined Contribution Contribution
+Requirements Comparisons before and after the actuarial changes and to the 2018 actuarial valuation results are included.
+Summary of Benefit Provisions A summary of plan provisions in effect as of April 1, 2020.
+Amortization Bases and Payments Information on the amortization bases and payments for your city.
+Historical and Projected Accumulation of the BAF Balance This schedule provides your city with historical cash flows, interest credits and the year-end balance of its Benefit Accumulation Fund (BAF), as well as projected values for calendar/plan years 2020 and 2021.
+Reconciliation of Full Retirement Rate from Prior Actuarial Valuation Report A detailed reconciliation of changes in your city's Full Retirement Rate (ADEC) since the prior valuation.
+Risks Associated with Measuring the Accrued Liability and Actuarially Determined Contribution An explanation of risk measurements and how a 10% decline in assets will impact your city's Full Retirement Rate (ADEC).